-The 16-bit Thumb branch range is 4MB.
+The branch range for 16-bit encoded Thumb instructions is 4MB.
 When an execution region contains Thumb code that exceeds 4MB, armlink attempts to order sections that are at a similar average call depth and to place the most commonly called sections centrally.
 This helps to minimize the number of veneers generated.

-The 32-bit Thumb branch range is 16MB.
+The branch range for 32-bit encoded Thumb instructions is 16MB.
 Section re-ordering is only required if that limit is exceeded.